Jaya-Vijaya: Curse of the four Kumaras

 According to a story from Bhagavata Purana, the Four Kumaras, Sanaka, Sanandana, Sanatana, and Sanatkumara, who are the manasaputras (mind-born children) of Brahma, visit Vaikuntha, the abode of Vishnu, to see him.

-Due to the strength of their tapas, the four Kumaras appear to be mere children, though they are of great age.
-Jaya and Vijaya, the gatekeepers of the Vaikuntha interrupt the Kumaras at the gate, thinking them to be children.
+Due to the strength of their tapas, the four Kumaras appear to be mere children, though they are of advanced age.
+Jaya and Vijaya interrupt the Kumaras at the gate, thinking them to be children.
 They also tell the Kumaras that Vishnu is resting and that they cannot see him now.
 The Kumaras deduce that these beings must possess some kind of fault and sentence them to be born on earth, where they would have to overcome the flaws of lust, anger, and greed, and then be purified.
-When Vishnu appears before them, and the gatekeepers request Vishnu to lift the curse of the Kumaras.
-Vishnu says that the curse of the Kumaras cannot be reversed.
+When Vishnu appears before them, and the gatekeepers request Vishnu to lift the curse of the Kumaras, Vishnu says that the curse of the Kumaras cannot be reversed.
 Instead, he gives Jaya and Vijaya two options.
 The first option is to take seven births on earth as devotees of Vishnu, while the second is to take three births as his staunch enemies.
 After serving either of these sentences, they can reattain their stature at Vaikuntha and be with him permanently.
 Jaya and Vijaya cannot bear the thought of staying away from Vishnu for seven lives.
 As his enemies, the deity would have to incarnate on earth 3 times to vanquish them.
 Thus, they would meet him in each of their births.
 As a result, they choose to be born three times on earth, even though it would have to be as enemies of Vishnu.